ayushbag/Second-Brain/README.md

-Here’s a clean, professional README for your **Second Brain** project that you can directly use for GitHub:

----

 # 📚 Second Brain

 Second Brain is a **personal knowledge management system** built with the MERN stack (React + Express + MongoDB) that allows users to store links (YouTube, Twitter, articles, etc.) and search through them intelligently using **Retrieval-Augmented Generation (RAG)** AI.